watsonarw/intro-to-react-workshop/README.md

     We want to `POST` the data to an endpoint (and luckily we've created one for you)

     `POST https://chatapi.site/messages`
-    expects the following JSON payload:
+    expects the following JSON payload (and will fail if it doesn't get it):
     ```json
     {
       "message": "This message should come from the textarea",